diarmidmackenzie/tetris-engine/README.md

     - 5/8 for pitch.
 - The example games also support movement in VR using WASD or cursor keys, and gaze control using the mouse.
 But this is just standard A-Frame stuff, nothing to do with tetris-engine.

-On a VR 6DoF controller, the controls are the same for 2D and 3D games, and cannot currently be customized.
+On a VR 6DoF controller, the controls are the same for 2D and 3D games, and again customizable (see below).
+The example games use:

-- A to start, or restart mid-game.
+- A to start.
 - Hold grip down and move to move the shape (in the x-z plane only)
 - Hold trigger down and rotate the controller to rotate the object.
 - Holding grip + trigger at the same time allows simultaneous rotation and movement.